shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.2.md

 ### Fiat On-ramp Providers

-{{config.extra.arcana.wallet_name}} supports fiat on-ramping that allows wallet users to buy cryptocurrency (native and ERC20 tokens) easily from any of the supported providers:
+{{config.extra.arcana.wallet_name}} supports fiat on-ramping that allows wallet users to buy cryptocurrency (native and ERC20 tokens) from any of the supported providers:

 {% include "./text-snippets/fiat_on_ramp_providers.md" %}